Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 As you can see from the diagram above, there are many parts of an axe.
 In fact, so many parts that I couldn’t list them all in the image.
 I ran out of space.
 Perhaps that’s due, in part, to poor planning but I think we can agree on one thing; the anatomy of an axe is complex.

-That’s precisely what this article is for and it’s all based around the illustration above.
+That’s precisely what this article is for and it’s all based on the illustration above.
 I’ll explain the main parts of an axe in the paragraphs below.
-To find see which part I’m talking about, refer to the picture!
+To find see which part I’m talking about, refer to the picture.

 One more thing; a disclaimer.
 Not all axes are the same.
-Not all the parts mentioned here are found on every single axe out there.
-A full-steel axe doesn’t have an eye like an axe with a wooden handle does.
+Not all the parts labeled here are found on every single axe.
+A full-steel axe doesn’t have an eye like an axe with a wooden handle does, for example.